Greenline Express

-Greenline Express is a city bus company in the Philippines, plying the route SM Fairview-Baclaran via Taft Ave.
-Quezon Ave.
+Greenline Express is a city bus company in the Philippines, plying the route SM Fairview-PITX via Taft Ave. and Quezon Ave.
 Their office is located at Fairview, Quezon City.

 History

 The company was formed by the remnants of Northzone Transport, one of the pioneer bus companies plying the route.
 They slowly replaced their aging Japanese City Buses, first by acquiring brand new Hino RK1JMT buses, and after that using Isuzu buses.
 Recently, they acquired a fleet of Hyundai Aero City and Hyundai Aero to augment their existing fleet.

 Fleet

 Greenline Express utilizes and maintains a total of 15 buses, of which the present units are the following: